wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 # Fields

-There are equations that relate electric field, magnetic field, charge density and current density to eachother.
+There are equations that relate electric field, magnetic field, charge density and current density to each-other.

 The equations